johnston9/la-donut/README.md

 <img src="documentation/readme-images/web-res1.png" width="90%">
 </h2>

-It worked without the gift values.
+Tested successfully for order with the gift boxes unchecked and the message box empty.

 <p align="center"><strong>Values not in metadata</strong></p>